grscwf/twin-mt/nero-dev-guide.md

       not wait for any timers, so it might not have exactly the same behavior as normal gameplay.
       But most of the time this is fine.
+- The states tested and rejected are somewhat sensitive to the order that flags are used in the passage (which affects what flags are discovered to be read, and considered relevant by the constraint tests).
+    - It's sometimes useful to write conditions specifically for helping compute-variants, and maybe check flags redundantly.
 - For testing `n1_magicPhase` variants:
   - Include `MP_beforeCast` if it's possible.
   - Include any values tested in the passage.